COMP2116-Ma-Mario-Game-Game/FoxsTale/README.md

     Planned Tasks:
     1. Conduct final game testing and debugging and prepare for release.
+    2. Integrate Ranking Board to the Main Menu.
+    3. Fix known bugs.
-    2. Polish the README.md.
+    4. Polish the README.md.

     Completed Tasks:
     1. Conduct final game testing and debugging and prepare for release.
+    2. Integrate Ranking Board to the Main Menu.
+    3. Fix known bugs.
-    2. Polish the README.md.
+    4. Polish the README.md.

 ### Toolset